DIPlib/diplib/src/documentation/workplan.md

 -   Measurement I/O. Write as CSV is the most important feature here.

 -   Parallelization of frameworks.
-Decision: *OpenMP* or *Intel TBB*?
+Using *OpenMP*, `dip::Framework::Full` is parallelized.
+    The other two frameworks, the projection function, and `dip::SelectionFilter` still to do.

 -   Porting filters, analysis routines, etc. See the list at the bottom of this page.